graphql/graphql-spec/spec/Section 3 -- Type System.md

 potentially significant impact on application performance.
 Developers generally need clear, predictable control over their application's performance.
 It is highly recommended that GraphQL servers honor the `@defer` and `@stream` directives on each execution.
-However, the specification allows advanced use-cases where the server can determine that it is more performant to not defer and/or stream.
+However, the specification allows advanced use cases where the server can determine that it is more performant to not defer and/or stream.
 Therefore, GraphQL clients _must_ be able to process a response that ignores the `@defer` and/or `@stream` directives.
 This also applies to the `initialCount` argument on the `@stream` directive.
 Clients _must_ be able to